 - 1. Open Internet Information Services (IIS) Manager - 2.
 Click the server in the Connections pane - 3.
-Double-click the Advanced Logging icon on the Home page - 4.
-Click Enable Advanced Logging in the Actions pane
+Double-click the Logging icon on the Home page - 4.
+Click Select Fields

-The fields that will be logged need to be configured using the Edit Logging Fields action.
-As with IIS's standard log files, their location should be changed.
+The fields that will be logged need to be configured using the Add or Edit Fields button.
 Note: There may be performance considerations depending on the extent of the configuration.
-Advanced logging requires installation using Web Platform Installer or manually form the download link in the References section.